MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage/indexeddb.md

 Microsoft Edge can use the `indexedDB` property to access supported features of the Indexed Database API spec.

 > [!NOTE]
-> For security reasons, support for the `indexedDB` property is limited to Windows Store apps and to webpages loaded using the "http://" or "https://" protocols. `"file://"` is also supported for local use.
+> For security reasons, support for the `indexedDB` property is limited to UWP apps and to webpages loaded using the "http://" or "https://" protocols. `"file://"` is also supported for local use.

 For best results, use feature detection to access the IndexedDB API, as shown in the following example: